DiegelD/CarND-Path-Planning-Project/README.md

 </figure>
  <p></p>

-As visualization, the *FSM* with its possible transitions of this project is drawn in Fig. 3.3.
 For a better readability the code is not described here in detail.
 However feel free to look into the code, comments are made there to increase the understanding.

 ### 3.2 Cost Functions